hanabi/hanabi.github.io/other-conventions/BGA.md

   * On her next turn, Cathy tries to blind-play the red 1 (from slot 3), but it is really the blue 3.
   * On her next turn, Cathy blind-plays red 1 (from slot 4).
   * Donald plays red 2.
-* If you do a *Double Finesse* on two different players, then both cards could be layered behind other playable cards.
+* By extension, it is also possible to perform a *Double Finesse* where both promised cards are layered behind other playable cards.
+Essentially, this means that when playing with good players, you always have to keep in mind that a *Finesse* could be layered.
 * Why do this?
 It's pretty awesome and one of the most fun parts of playing Hanabi. =)

 ### 3 Bluffs - Added